Events of Interest to Quakers

 Online meeting for worship is very similar to normal meeting for worship.
 When you arrive in the Zoom room you will find others there who will welcome you (this will also show that everyone can hear each other).

 Settle down and wait as others arrive.
-If there are more than 8 or 9 people they will not all appear on your screen.
-If you click on the ‘Participants’ button this will show you the names of everyone who is in Meeting.
+If there are more than 8 or 9 people they may not all appear on your screen (depending on what type of device you are using).
+If you click on the ‘Participants’ button this will show you the names of everyone who is in thw Zoom Meeting.

 It’s a good idea to arrive on time but if you happen to be late no one will notice your arrival as such.
 One of the pleasures of online MfW is opening your eyes and realising that someone new has joined!